Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 For psionic tattoos, power stones, and dorjes, the creator can set the manifester level of an item at any number high enough to manifest the stored power and not higher than her own manifester level.
 For other psionic items, the item itself determines the manifester level.
 In this case, the creator's manifester level must be as high as the item's manifester level (and prerequisites may effectively put a higher minimum on the creator's level).

+### Prerequisites
-**Prerequisites:** Certain requirements must be met in order for a character to create a psionic item.
+Certain requirements must be met in order for a character to create a psionic item.
 These include feats, powers, and miscellaneous requirements such as level, alignment, and race or kind.
 The prerequisites for creation of an item are given in the summary immediately following the item's manifester level.

 A power prerequisite can be provided by a character who knows the power, or through the use of a power completion or power trigger psionic item or a psi-like ability that produces the desired power effect.
 For each day that passes during the creation process, the creator must expend one power completion item (such as a power stone) or 1 charge from a power trigger item (such as a dorje), if either of those objects is used to supply a prerequisite.